Haplogroup L-M20

-The presence of L-M20 has been observed at varying levels throughout South Asia, peaking in populations native to Balochistan (28%), and Southern India (19%), where as its peak level up to 68% is observed in Korova Tribes or Koraga people of coastal Karnataka and north Kerala.
-The clade also occurs in Afghanistan,Tajikistan and Anatolia, as well as at lower frequencies in Iran.
+The presence of L-M20 has been observed at varying levels throughout South Asia, peaking in populations native to the southern Pakistani province of Balochistan (28%), Northern Afghanistan (25%), and Southern India (19%).
+The clade also occurs in Tajikistan and Anatolia, as well as at lower frequencies in Iran.
 It has also been present for millennia at very low levels in the Caucasus, Europe and Central Asia.
 The subclade L2 (L-L595) has been found in Europe and Western Asia, but is extremely rare.

 Phylogenetic tree

 There are several confirmed and proposed phylogenetic trees available for haplogroup L-M20.
 The scientifically accepted one is the Y-Chromosome Consortium (YCC) one published in Karafet 2008 and subsequently updated.
 A draft tree that shows emerging science is provided by Thomas Krahn at the Genomic Research Center in Houston, Texas.
 The International Society of Genetic Genealogy (ISOGG) also provides an amateur tree.

 This is Thomas Krahn at the Genomic Research Center's Draft tree Proposed Tree for haplogroup L-M20: